MichaelEischer/restic/doc/REST_backend.rst

 POST {path}/config
 ==================

-Returns "200 OK" if the configuration from the request body has been saved, an HTTP error otherwise.
+Atomically saves the content of the request body as configuration file, an HTTP error otherwise.
+An upload MUST either complete successfully or fail without modifying data on the server.

+Starting from API version 3, the server MUST allow re-uploads of an already existing configuration file unless it is in append-only mode.
+This allows clients to retry requests and update the configuration file.
+Older API versions MAY allow such uploads.

 DELETE {path}/config
 ====================

-Returns "200 OK" if the configuration file has been deleted from the repository or does not exist, an HTTP error otherwise.
+Returns "200 OK" if the configuration file has been deleted from the repository or does not exist (to allow clients to retry requests), an HTTP error otherwise.

 GET {path}/{type}/
 ==================